zerox13/SmartFan/README.md

 # SmartFan
-An IoT project about automating a fan using lopy4 with DH11 sensor
+IoT project about automating a fan useing the Lopy4 with DHT11 sensor